Coping with a Disaster or Traumatic Event

 - Train social and community leaders on how to help their groups cope.

 - Give the community opportunities to come together.

-- Promote availability of and ongoing need for coping and resources.
+- Promote availability of coping resources.

 - Anticipate and plan to deal with trauma reminders (such as anniversaries of the event date, or the broadcast of similar incidents on the news).

 - Monitor for long-term mental stress in the community and for Post-Traumatic Stress Disorder (PTSD).

 - Identify and address gaps in your mental health preparedness plan.